pegros/PEG_LIST/help/sfpegActionBarCmp.md

 * the **sfpegPopupDsp** component for confirmation, record form or spinner popup display
 * the **[sfpegMergeUtl](/help/sfpegMergeUtl.md)** component for action configuration contextualisation

+ℹ️ Please refer to the [Technical Details](/help/technical.md) dedicated page to get more global information about the way the components have been implemented.